Stopping Bullying by Youth Sports Parents

 Written by Irene van der Zande, Kidpower Founder and Executive Director

-At a parent-child workshop, a very kind father called Ron said, “We need this kind of training for coaches too!
+At a parent-child workshop many years ago, a very kind father called Ron said, “We need this kind of training for coaches too!
 At the children’s soccer games that I coach, we do our best to keep our team members from bullying each other or kids from other teams.
 But sometimes the kids’ parents will start screaming insults and threats at our coaches because they disagree with some decision.
-Even if they’ve signed pledges not to, some parents believe that acting this way and booing players is part of sports.
+Even after they’ve signed pledges not to, some parents still believe that acting this way and booing players is part of sports.
 What should we do?”

 “Why are you coaching children’s soccer?”
 I asked.
 “This is a volunteer job, right?
 Is your goal to have children learn to win or for some other reason?”